celery/ceps/draft/celery-kubernetes-operator.rst

 Abstract
 ========

-Kubernetes as a container orchestrator is nowadays a popular choice for deploying applications.
-To run Celery in production on Kubernetes, there are manual steps involved like -
+Kubernetes is a popular deployment target nowadays.
+To run Celery applications on Kubernetes, there are manual steps involved like -

 	* Writing deployment spec for workers
 	* Setting up monitoring using `Flower <https://flower.readthedocs.io/en/latest/>`_